uozuAho/note_searcher/readme.md

     - DONE: add a link, test links from/to
     - DONE: remove dead link, test dead links
     - DONE: add dead link, test dead links
-    - remove indexAll from onsave
+    - DONE: remove indexAll from onsave
         - DONE: open/close folders: handled for free as extensions are restarted
             - if folder not opened, then opened, ensure folder is indexed on open
             - if another folder is opened, the static index is rebuilt